mehta-lab/dynamorph/README.md

 ## Contact Us

-If you have any questions regarding this work or codes in this repo, feel free to raise an issue or reach out to us through:
+If you have any questions regarding this work or code in this repo, feel free to raise an issue or reach out to us through:
 - Zhenqin Wu <zqwu@stanford.edu>
 - Bryant Chhun <bryant.chhun@czbiohub.org>
 - Shalin Mehta <shalin.mehta@czbiohub.org>